CallSymmetryEcho/Terktronix-2024B-Oscilloscope-GUI/README.md

 Solve the Nanowire controller Channel Updating bug -- A recursion problem when I wrote the code.

 Solve the Nanowire controller threshold Updating bug

+Solve the issue communicating with nanocontroller AWG

+Solve bug on linuxmint the return in linux mint is different from mac use '\r' instead of '\n'